-Philippe is in his fifth year as coach for Team 5009 Helios, and holds this position after having mentored the team for three years under Mr. Gariépy’s leadership.
+Philippe is in his sixth year as coach for Team 5009 Helios, and holds this position after having mentored the team for three years under Mr. Gariépy’s leadership.
 Philippe first got involved with Team 5009 when Mr. Gariépy asked him to help him with the technical aspect of the competition in their first year.
 After having accompanied the team to the Alberta Championship in Red Deer, it was clear for Philippe that he had to be part of the team.
 Philippe has such strong belief in the FTC Program that he also took the role of FTC Affiliate Partner for Alberta five years ago in order to keep the FTC Canadian Championship from being disbanded.
 Having been a graduate of École Maurice-Lavallée himself, he now has more than ten years of experience as an IT System Administrator for the Francophone school district in Edmonton.
 Philippe does not work in any particular area with the team members, but oversees their daily activities and manages the team.

 Steve | Team Coach

 Steve is a mentor and a coach for team 5009 Helios.
-He has been mentoring the team for 7 years and has mentored a number of FLL teams during the last decade.
+He has been mentoring the team for eight years and has mentored a number of FLL teams during the last decade.
 He works as a programmer for the Worker’s Compensation Board (WCB) in Edmonton to assist with applications that his company deems useful.
 He is also interested in robotics on the high school level.
 As a coach for Team 5009 Helios, he teaches the members how to code in JAVA, the programming language utilized by the FTC robots, and helps the new builders as they gain experience with Tetrix and metal materials, which are the base of the robots in FTC.

 Stéphane | Team Teacher